venkateshguptha42/Online-banking/Online-Banking-main/README.md

 df.printSchema()

 2.perform some use cases
-    use cases includes
->>>number of people who have taken more than 1 lack loan
+>>>number of people who have taken more than 1 lack loan.
->>>number of people with 2 or more returned cheques and are single
+>>>number of people with 2 or more returned cheques and are single.
->>>number of people with income greater than 60000 rupees
+>>>number of people with income greater than 60000 rupees.

 # CONTRIBUTERS: